gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

 kube-system   storage-provisioner                1/1     Running   1 (4h23m ago)   4h24m
 ```

 As can be seen, there are still 3 pods with the label `app=kubernetes` and 1 pod with the label `kubernetes-app-manual`.
 The kubernetes API has accepted the command but did not add it to the Replication Controller, since it has different labels.
-Let's change the label of this pod manually, so it can correlate with the labels od pods of Replication Controller:
+Let's change the label of this pod manually, so it can correlate with the labels of pods of Replication Controller:

 ```
 PS H:\GitHub\k8s\10.
 ReplicationController and ReplicaSet in Kubernetes> kubectl label pod kubernetes-app-manual app=kubernetes --overwrite